Laser Surgery

 And another one of David Duclos’s videos showing the ablation tip of the Vetscalpel laser being used to treat some of the larger lesions of Feline Cystomatosis :-

-3. The third reason for purchasing the Vet scalpel laser was to allow ablation of multiple small skin tumours without the need for sharp surgery and sutures, such as multiple sebaceous adenomas and multiple keratoacanthomas.
+4. The third reason for purchasing the Vet scalpel laser was to allow ablation of multiple small skin tumours without the need for sharp surgery and sutures, such as multiple sebaceous adenomas and multiple keratoacanthomas.

 The cost of laser surgery is dependent on the case.
-For CPIF cases the cost is approximately |£1200-£1500 per foot depending on the severity/extent of the condition.
-For Feline Cystomatosis cases there is a surcharge of around about £300-500 on top of the cost of general anaesthetic and video otoscopy.
-These charges may appear expensive but the machine is also very expensive, but in the long term will work out cheaper than a lifetime of topical and systemic therapy and frequent visits to the vet and for Feline Cystomatosis, total ear canal ablation which may be the only other method of treatment for would be considerably more expensive than the laser surgery and have potential risks of facial neve paralysis and draining tracts.
+For CPIF cases the cost is approximately |£1200-£2900 per foot, depending on the severity/extent of the condition.
+For Feline Cystomatosis cases, there is a surcharge of around £300-£1000 on top of the cost of general anaesthetic and video otoscopy, with the total cost, if more than one procedure is needed, being as high as £3500-£4000.
+These charges may appear expensive but the machine costs over £50,000 and the special laser tube, which passes down my Karl Storz video otoscope, being a very expensive consumable that needs replacing regulary, but in the long term will work out cheaper than a lifetime of topical and systemic therapy and frequent visits to the vet and for Feline Cystomatosis, total ear canal ablation which may be the only other method of treatment for would be considerably more expensive than the laser surgery and have potential risks of facial neve paralysis and draining tracts.